Bangladesh Collaborators (Special Tribunals) Order, 1972: Statements of the government

 Sheikh Mujibur Rahman ordered Awami League leaders to gather proof against the collaborators and assured that the collaborators will be tried for times and again.
 On 12 January 1972, Rahman addressed people, saying that the criminals will not go unpunished under his government.

 Mujib on 14 January asked the Awami League activists not to take revenge and assured that legislative measures will be taken against the collaborators in time.
 On 30 March, in a public gathering in Chittagong he asked the people should he pardon the collaborators or not.
 The people of Chittagong said, "No and never".

 Implementation

 The implementation of the law started on 15 February when an order signed by secretary Taslimuddin Ahmed was circulated stating that 14 top collaborators have to surrender.
 The list was made addressing Nurul Amin, Ghulam Azam, Khan A Sabur, Shah Azizur Rahman, Maulana Muhammad Ishaq, Khawaja Khayeruddin, Mahmud Ali, AKM Yousuf, Abbas Ali Khan and many others as collaborators.
-Awami League leader Obaydullah Mazumder of Feni was among the list of the collaborators.

-Later some 50,000 collaborators were arrested under the act.
-Among them 752 were found guilty and was punished.
+Later on, thousands of collaborators were arrested under the act.

-About 37,471 cases were filed under this law till October 1973.
-On 28 March 73 tribunals were formed to try the collaborators.
-It was also declared that other courts will refrain from the cases under these tribunals.